cnakos/cnakos.github.io/index.md

 ## Constantine Nakos

 I am a PhD candidate at Northwestern University.
 My advisor is [Ken Forbus](https://www.qrg.northwestern.edu/).
-My main area of research is Natural Language Processing, including Understanding and Generation.
-Specifically, I am working on Interactive Natural Language Debugging, a method for hand-curated natural language systems to debug themselves by asking a user questions.
-I have also done work on reference resolution, and I help maintain QRG's question-answering Kiosk.
+My research aims to make Natural Language systems easier to debug by having the system ask the user diagnostic questions in natural language.
+Through a series of such questions, the system will be able to locate the error in its linguistic knowledge and correct it, allowing non-expert users to help improve the system's understanding.
+I have also done research on cognitively plausible models of reference resolution, and I help maintain the Qualitative Reasoning Group's information kiosk.

 ### Publications